cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ### What is your take on: privacy/censorship/routing?
 We believe that privacy should be a fundamental right.
 As of now, the protocol is pseudo-private (just like Bitcoin is).
 I.E. you know which hash linked something and with what weight, but you don't know the real name of the user.
 With that, we are planning to implement full privacy into the protocol.

-We are strongly discouraged by any censorship and view it as a sin against humanity.
+We are strongly discouraged by any censorship and view it as a sin against any living and/or thinking organism.

 Routing should be always permitted.
 Transactions should always be permitted to pass.
 Otherwise, this is censorship.